brienna/world-around-you/README.md

 In the reader's view, each dot along the main slider bar represents a page in the story.
 Each page has 3 components, or sub-pages: 1) photo, 2) signed video, and 3) glossary interactivity.
 A sample story is shown in this prototype: "Malakas and Maganda."

+All dependencies are included.
+This prototype can run offline.

 ## Repo architecture

 ```